A massive list of all the best and most essential accessories and gear for the Canon RP.

 Canon RP Cases & Straps

-If you need a bag to carry your camera and accessories, you have many options to choose from.
+You have many options if you need a bag to carry your camera and accessories.
 I usually use a backpack or a suitcase when traveling, but sometimes I like to have a smaller bag that can fit a camera body or a lens.
 That’s why I like the Mirrorless Mover bags by Think Tank.
-They are designed for mirrorless cameras and they are very convenient and affordable.
-They are not as expensive as the Peak Design bags, which are more premium and feature-rich.
+They are designed for mirrorless cameras and are very convenient and affordable.
+They are less expensive than the Peak Design bags, which are more premium and feature-rich.

 |